Mothers of Plaza de Mayo

 The Mothers of Plaza de Mayo (Madres de Plaza de Mayo) is an Argentine human rights association formed in response to abuses by the National Reorganization Process, the military dictatorship by Jorge Rafael Videla.
 Initially the association worked to find the desaparecidos, people who had disappeared without arrests, trials or judicial process; most were believed dead.
 Their mothers and supporters investigated to determine the culprits of what were considered crimes against humanity in order to bring them to trial and sentencing.

 The Mothers began demonstrating in the Plaza de Mayo, the public square located in front of the Casa Rosada presidential palace, in the city of Buenos Aires, on 30 April 1977.
 They petitioned to have their disappeared children, mostly young adults, returned alive.
 The women demonstrated in the square on a daily basis and held signs with their pleas, followed by carrying photos of their missing children, and wearing white scarves with their names.
 By declaring a state of emergency, police expelled them from the public square.

 In September 1977, in order to make a larger opportunity to share their stories with other Argentinians, the mothers decided to join the annual pilgrimage to Our Lady of Luján, located 30 miles outside Buenos Aires.
 To stand out among the crowds, the mothers wore children's nappies (diapers) as headscarves.
 Following the pilgrimage, the mothers decided to continue wearing these headscarves during their meetings and weekly demonstrations at the Plaza.
-On them, they embroidered the names of their children and wrote their main demand: "Aparición con Vida" (Live appearance).
+On them, they embroidered the names of their children and wrote their main demand: "Aparición con Vida" (Proof of life).

 During the years of the Dirty War (the name used by the military junta in Argentina from 1976 to 1983 as a part of Operation Condor), military and security forces suppressed known and suspected political dissidents.
 They cast a new against anyone suspected to be associated with socialism, left-wing Peronism, or the Montoneros guerrillero movement.